bitebitbytebeta/bitebitbytebeta/README.md

 # Angelina T
-# To be in.. the future.. more items and learning
+# to be in.. the future.. more items and learning

 ## Skills
 - Creating digital artworks